Pride flag: Asexuality

-Bear culture

-Bear is an affectionate gay slang term for those in the bear communities, a subculture in the gay community and an emerging subset of the LGBT community with its own events, codes, and a culture-specific identity.
-Bears tend to have hairy bodies and facial hair; some are heavy-set; some project an image of working-class masculinity in their grooming and appearance, though none of these are requirements or unique indicators.
-The bear concept can function as an identity, an affiliation, and an ideal to live up to.
-There is ongoing debate in bear communities about what constitutes a bear.
-Some state that self-identifying as a bear is the only requirement, while others argue that bears must have certain physical characteristics, such as a hairy chest and face, a large body, or a certain mode of dress and behavior.

-Bears are almost always gay or bisexual men; transgender men attracted to other men are increasingly included within bear communities.
-The bear community has spread all over the world, with bear clubs in many countries.
-Bear clubs often serve as social and sexual networks for older, hairier, sometimes heavier gay and bisexual men, and members often contribute to their local gay communities through fundraising and other functions.
-Bear events are common in heavily gay communities.

-The International Bear Brotherhood Flag was designed in 1995 by Craig Byrnes.

 Bisexuality

-Introduced on December 5, 1998, the bisexual pride flag was designed by activist Michael Page to represent and increase the visibility of bisexual people in the LGBT community and society as a whole.
+Introduced on December 5, 1998, the bisexual pride flag was designed by activist Michael Page to represent and increase the visibility of bisexual people in the LGBTQ community and society as a whole.
 Page chose a combination of Pantone Matching System (PMS) colors magenta (pink), lavender (purple), and royal (blue).
 The finished rectangular flag consists of a broad pink stripe at the top, a broad stripe in blue at the bottom, and a narrow purple stripe in the center.

 Page described the meaning of the colors as, "The pink color represents sexual attraction to the same sex only (gay and lesbian), the blue represents sexual attraction to the opposite sex only (straight) and the resultant overlap color purple represents sexual attraction to both sexes (bi)."
 He also described the flag's meaning in deeper terms, stating "The key to understanding the symbolism in the Bi Pride Flag is to know that the purple pixels of color blend unnoticeably into both the pink and blue, just as in the 'real world' where bi people blend unnoticeably into both the gay/lesbian and straight communities."

-The blue and pink overlapping triangle symbol represents bisexuality and bisexual pride.
-The origin of the symbol, sometimes facetiously referred to as the "biangles", is largely unknown; however, some postulations describe the colors as "pink represents attraction to women and the blue attraction to men, or the pink represents homosexuality, the blue heterosexuality and the purple bisexuality."
+Page stated that he took the colors and overlap for the flag from the biangles, overlapping blue and pink triangles that represent bisexuality.
+The biangles were designed by artist Liz Nania as she co-organized a bisexual contingent for the Second National March on Washington for Lesbian and Gay Rights in 1987.
+The design of the biangles began with the pink triangle, a Nazi concentration camp badge that later became a symbol of gay liberation representing homosexuality.
+The addition of a blue triangle contrasts the pink and represents heterosexuality.
+The two triangles overlap and form lavender, which represents the "queerness of bisexuality", referencing the Lavender Menace and 1980s and 1990s associations of lavender with queerness.

+Gay men

+Various pride flags have been used to symbolize gay men.
+Rainbow flags have been used since 1978 to represent both gay men and, subsequently, the LGBTQ community as a whole.
+Since the 2010s, various designs have been proposed to specifically represent the gay male community, the one shown above being the most common today.